AnshuMishra1732/reddit_api_assignment/README.md

 ---

 ## Learning Objectives
-By completing this project, you will:
+By completing this project, I learnt to:
-- Understand how to authenticate and interact with a public API
+- Understanding how to authenticate and interact with a public API
 - Apply object-oriented programming to organize data collection logic
 - Use pandas for data cleaning, deduplication, and file export
 - Implement secure credential management using environment variables